 - In Ontario, a heel prick is used to take a few drops of blood from each baby shortly after birth.
-The blood is tested for more than 25 treatable diseases, including Cystic Fibrosis (CF).
+The blood is tested for more than 25 treatable diseases, including cystic fibrosis (CF).

 - A screen positive result means that there is a high chance a baby could have CF, or develop some of the same health problems that people with CF have when they get older, and more tests are needed to know for sure.
 Babies identified to have CF at a young age through screening can be treated early.
 Those babies who might in the future develop some of the same health issues as a person with CF can be monitored to help identify any health problems earlier.

-Cystic Fibrosis is an inherited (genetic) disease that causes ongoing health problems.
+CF is an inherited (genetic) disease that causes ongoing health problems.

 CF causes thick mucus to build up in different organs in the body.